vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 ---
-title: JWT authentication for Vert.x with Keycloak
+title: JWT Authorization for Vert.x with Keycloak
 template: post.html
 date: 2020-10-01
 author: thomasdarimont
 draft: true
 ---

-# JWT Authentication for Vert.x with Keycloak
+# JWT Authorization for Vert.x with Keycloak

 ## TL;DR

 In this blog post you'll learn:

 - JWT foundations
-- How to protect routes with a JWT authentication
+- How to protect routes with a JWT Authorization
 - How to extract claims from a JWT encoded token
 - How to apply RBAC with Keycloak Realm roles

 ### Hello again

-In my last blog post [Easy SSO for Vert.x with Keycloak](https://vertx.io/blog/easy-sso-for-vert-x-with-keycloak/) we learned how to configure single Sign-on for a Vert.x web application with Keycloak and OpenID connect.
-This time we'll see how we can protect an application with Vert.x's JWT Authentication support and Keycloak.
+Hi there!
+In my last blog post [Easy SSO for Vert.x with Keycloak](https://vertx.io/blog/easy-sso-for-vert-x-with-keycloak/) we learned how to configure single sign-on for a Vert.x web application with Keycloak and OpenID connect.
+This time we'll see how we can protect an application with Vert.x's [JWT Authorization](https://vertx.io/docs/vertx-web/java/#_jwt_authorisation) support and Keycloak.

 ### Keycloak Setup

 To secure our Vert.x app, we need to use a Keycloak server for obtaining JWT tokens.
 Although [Keycloak has a great getting started guide](https://www.keycloak.org/docs/latest/getting_started/) I wanted to make it a bit easier to put everything together, therefore I prepared a local Keycloak docker container [as described here](https://github.com/thomasdarimont/vertx-playground/tree/master/jwt-service-vertx#start-keycloak-with-the-vertx-realm), which comes with all the required configuration in place, that you can start easily.

-The preconfigured Keycloak realm named `vertx` contains a `vertx-service` OpenID connect client for our Vert.x web app and a set of users for testing.
-To ease testing, the `vertx-service` is configured with `direct access grant` enabled in Keycloak, which enables support for the OAuth2 resource owner password credentials grant (ROPC) flow.
+The preconfigured Keycloak realm `vertx` contains a `vertx-service` OpenID connect client for our Vert.x app and a set of users for testing.
+To ease testing, the `vertx-service` is configured with `Direct Access Grant` enabled in Keycloak, which enables support for the OAuth2 resource owner password credentials grant (ROPC) flow.

 To start Keycloak with the preconfigured realm, just start the docker container with the following command: